 11383 A VERY RARE ‘SGRAFFITO’ DECORATED CALABASH BOX MOUNTED WITH FINELY CAST IRONWORK Oaxaca.
 Circa 1700.
 Measurements: Diameter: 8″ (20.3 cm) Height: 6 1/4″ (15.8 cm).

 Of calabash gourd fitted with iron hinge and lock.
 The engraved decoration around the middle with alternating vignettes of forest animals and two double-headed eagles, framed by floral and geometric etched borders, the top centered by a floral design with seven lobed ‘petals,’ which are traced and cut out to form the lid of the box, fixed to the body of the gourd with the iron hinge and lock.
-One vertical crack to body.
+One vertical fissure to body.

 According to Dr. Gustavo Curiel of the Instituto de Investigaciones Estéticas, UNAM, the present piece represents “an extremely rare example” of a Mexican viceregal iron-mounted and relief-carved box made of a calabash gourd (Crescentia cujete).
 Its function relates to the alcancias, or money boxes, which appeared in colonial Mexico and South America in the 18th century and were typically made from coconuts mounted with silver.
 Its very fine quality, engraving and metalwork indicate a commission for a high-status individual from the viceregal Spanish elite.